braxtonhall/library-thing/README.md

 # Better Library Thing

-A browser extension to improve the LibraryThing cataloguing experience
+A browser extension to improve the LibraryThing cataloguing experience.
+Made in support of the [Vancouver Black Library](https://www.vancouverblacklibrary.org/).

 ## Features